The Portland Travel Guide for Nature, Food & Wellness

 What I ordered that I still think about: Their Fried Chicken Sandwich was finger-licking good, but I almost ordered the Grand Fir Burger.
 I ordered a light beer along with a mango flavored Jarritos.

 Note: This spot could also be good for dinner!
-And, there were dishes that we tried that were on the specials from a burrata concoction to a tuna tartare situation I still daydream about.
+And, there were dishes that we tried that were on the specials from a burrata concoction to a tuna tartare situation (see below!)
+I still daydream about.
 Well, worth it!

 Dinner